Auguste André Thomas Cahours: Personal life

 Auguste Cahours married Maria Robillard (born in 1821).
 The latter had two children: Georges, the elder, and André, the younger.
-A series of tragedies between 1867 and 1871 took away his wife, brother and two sons, the younger being killed during the Franco-German war.
+A series of disasters between 1867 and 1871 resulted in the deaths of his wife, brother and two sons, the younger being killed during the Franco-German war.
 In 1881, at the age of 68, he remarried with Madeleine Levant.
 He died ten years later, on 17 March 1891, at the age of 78, in Paris.

 Discoveries

 The discoveries of Auguste Cahours are numerous and affect a variety of fields.
-He worked with many renowned scientists including Bineau, Hofmann and Gerhardt.
+He worked with many renowned scientists including Bineau, Hofmann, and Gerhardt.

 With Bineau, Cahours succeeded in determining the densities of vapor under atmospheric pressure.
 Then, with August Wilhelm von Hofmann, he discovered allylic alcohol.
-In fact, Cahours' work was oriented in three directions during his career:
+Cahours' work was oriented in three directions during his career: